markpollack/dataflow.spring.io/content/documentation/pages/2-concepts/3-batch-jobs.md

 ---
 path: 'concepts/batch-jobs/'
 title: 'What is batch processing'
-description: 'Concepts of batch processing'
+description: 'Concepts of Batch processing'
 ---

 # What is Batch Processing